 Gooey and chewy are the two words that best describe these gluten free almond chocolate chip cookie bars.
-They’re so chewy and rich that you won’t even know they’re gluten and dairy free!
+They’re so chewy and rich that you won’t even know they’re gluten and dairy free (with a vegan option)!
 These cookie bars are loaded with oats, almonds, and chocolate to create the best ever chocolate chip cookie bars.

 How to make super chewy gluten free cookie bars

 This is really just a game to see how many times I can fit the word “chewy” in one post.
 But for real…these cookie bars are full of texture and flavor.
 To be honest, they’re one of my favorite recipes on the blog!

 The tough part about baking gluten free recipes is replicating that chew factor.
 Gluten is what strengthens the dough or batter to give it that hearty bite and chew.
 Without it, you’re sometimes left with this unexplainable emptiness in the texture.